mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/invalid-message-placeholder-exception.md

 ---
 title: InvalidMessagePlaceholderException class
+description: The exception that is thrown when an message string is missing matching curly braces on a placeholder.

 ---

 The exception that is thrown when an message string is missing matching curly braces on a placeholder.